 250 gr. - dried prunes

 1 tbsp. - Flour

 2 tbsp. - sunflower oil

 - Cut the rabbit in pieces, oven meat with flour, sprinkle it with salt and pepper.

 - Fry the meat on each side for about 3-5 minutes with 2 tablespoons oil until the meat becomes golden in color and is sealed.
 When it is ready, place it on paper towels to drain from the oil.

 - Keep the oil where you fry the meat, add the onions, carrots chopped in small pieces, celery.
-Add the pepper and fry for 1-2 minutes, don't frying more because it will give bitter taste.
+Add the pepper and fry for 1-2 minutes, don't frying more because it will give a bitter taste.

-- Place the lid of the stew pot and place in a cold oven stew and bake on a maximum oven as soon as you boil down on 160 C degree to be cook for 2 hours.
+- Place the lid of the stew pot and place in a cold oven stew and bake on a maximum oven as soon as you boil down on 160 C degrees to be cook for 2 hours.
 Do not put in a hot oven as there is a chance to crack the pot.

 The rabbit stew is ready.
 Enjoy!